from a handpicked tutor in LIVE 1-to-1 classes

 - Degree of a rational expression: Take the degree of the top (numerator) and subtract the degree of the bottom (denominator).

 Degree of a Polynomial Examples

-Example 1: Determine the leading coefficient and the degree of the polynomial of the following expression 5x2 - 20x - 20.
+Example 1: Determine the leading coefficient and the degree of the polynomial of the following polynomial 5x2 - 20x - 20.

 Given a polynomial expression, 5x2 - 20x - 20.
-The highest exponent of the variable x is 2, and so the degree of the expression is 2.
-The coefficient with the highest exponent will be the leading coefficient of the expression, so the leading coefficient is 5.
+The highest exponent of the variable x is 2, and so the degree of the polynomial is 2.
+The coefficient with the highest exponent will be the leading coefficient of the polynomial, so the leading coefficient is 5.

 Answer: Therefore, degree = 2 and leading coefficient = 5.

 Example 2: Find the degree of the polynomial 5x4 + 3x2 - 7x5 + x7.

 In order to find the degree, check each term of the given polynomial.
 All are unlike terms with x as a variable.
 Arrange these terms in descending order of their powers, which gives x7 - 7x5 + 5x4+ 3x2.
 The term with the greatest or highest exponent is x7.

 Answer: Therefore, the degree of the polynomial is 7.